Houjicha 30g

 Tasting Notes: Roasted nuts • Soft smoke • Earthy sweetness

 Smooth, toasty, and naturally low in caffeine, this Wazuka-grown houjicha is green tea reimagined.
 Roasted for a warm, nutty flavor with hints of caramel and cedar, it's the perfect cup for slow evenings, quiet mornings, or mindful moments in between.
+Great for lattes and baked goods.

 Organic Green Tea